rkmkrc/PropertyApp/README.md

     spring.rabbitmq.password=guest

 ### Frontend Setup (Next.js)

 #### 1. Navigate to the frontend directory:

         cd ../frontend

 #### 2. Install dependencies:

         pnpm install

 ## Running the Application

 ### Running the Backend

-Navigate to the backend directory:
+Navigate to the backend directory of each microservice and start the Spring Boot application:

-    cd backend
+    cd backend/{microservice-name}

-Start the Spring Boot application:

     mvn spring-boot:run

+Repeat for each microservice: listing, user, registry, gateway, payment, and listing review.

 ### Running the Frontend

-Navigate to the frontend directory:
+#### 1. Navigate to the frontend directory:

         cd frontend

-Start the Next.js application:
+#### 2. Start the Next.js application:

         pnpm dev

-Access the frontend application at http://localhost:3000.
+#### 3. Access the frontend application at http://localhost:3000.

+## Contributing

+Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.